 What skills do you work on in executive functioning tutoring?

 Our students typically work with their tutors on four main areas:

-- Physical Organization: Students learn how to set up an organizational system to manage their notebooks, assignments, and handouts for school.
+- Organization: Students learn how to set up a physical and digital organizational systems to manage their notes, assignments, and handouts for school.

 - Time and Assignment Management: Students learn how to work productively, stay focused, and maximize their time.